The 2019 Potato Research Poster Session are available for viewing throughout the Potato Expo.

-Stop by the Poster Session on Wednesday, January 4 from 2:00-3:00 pm in the Exhibit Hall, Level 1, Aisle 100 to meet the presenters and learn more about how their research can benefit your operation.
+Stop by the Poster Session on Wednesday, January 9 from 4:30pm-5:00pm to meet the presenters and learn more about how their research can benefit your operation.
 This is your opportunity to meet one-on-one to discuss how their findings could impact and improve your operation.

 Coordination and selection is facilitated by the Potato Association of America.

 Utilizing Remote Sensing to Manage Nitrogen and Optimize Yield for Potato

 Potato requires intensive nitrogen management to maximize yield quantity and quality.
 With superior temporal and spatial resolution, remote sensing has potential to supplement or replace existing methods to manage in-season nitrogen applications, such as petiole nitrate sampling.
 Crop nitrogen status can be estimated using remote sensing and the nitrogen nutrition index to produce actionable insights on the optimum nitrogen fertilizer rate to maximize agronomic production, as well as to forecast end-of-season crop yield and quality.
 This research forms the basis of a new and potentially commercializable precision agriculture technology solution for potato.

 to a F1 Hybrid Variety at Michigan State University

 David S. Douches, Ph.D., Professor; Director of MSU Potato Breeding and Genetics Program, Michigan State University

 Joseph Coombs, Potato Variety & Entomology Research Technician, Michigan State University

 Maher Alsahlany, Ph.D.
 Student, Michigan State University